Tuesday, November 18, 2008

 Purpose: To encourage the believers in Christ.

-What kind of book?: Letter to followers of Jesus
+What kind of book?: Epistle, (a letter to a group), to followers of Jesus.

 Reflection: Some say Paul did not write this letter, yet he even states "I, Paul" in the middle of the letter at the start of Chapter 3.
-And the "household code" seems like just the kind of thing Paul would put in a letter to Christians whose roots were the paternal Jewish culture, (though sometimes sexist back then I must add) yet who were surrounded by Gentiles who were decimating the institution of the family.
+And the "household code" seems like just the kind of thing Paul would put in a letter to Christians whose roots were the paternal Jewish culture, yet who were surrounded by Gentiles who were decimating the institution of the family.

 Hunter Irvine